Sarhanaoradhi/Whitebox_Project/README.md

 Compare white‑box approaches with black‑box ones (e.g., random forest, boosting) and discuss trade‑offs

+Identify the most relevant features for the model

+Try to find optimal k value for the knn model

-Expand feature engineering to improve model fit while maintaining interpretability
+Expand feature engineering to improve model fit

 Use a different dataset with more insight